gengjiawen/migratetogradle/README.md

 This is a project targeting convert eclipse project to android studio project with easy.

 ## What's it offering?
-Handle those file in traditional gradle file archetechure:
+Handle those file from eclipse project to traditional gradle-based android studio project:
 * Asset file
 * So file
 * Aidl file